-I’ve been the Features Editor for a couple of months now at my local community college newspaper, and what I love about the Features section is that those stories don’t have a hard expiration date.
-This suits me, as a mostly fiction writer.
+I’ve been the Features Editor for a couple of months at my local community college newspaper; what I love about the Features section is that those stories don’t have a hard expiration date.
+This suits me, as I am primarily a fiction writer.

-Journalism isn’t just for writers, but also for graphic designers and marketers.
-Every journalism student should be on the staff, because it will help you build your portfolio.
+Journalism isn’t just for writers but also for graphic designers and marketers.
+Every journalism student should be on the staff, as it will help you build your portfolio.
 You’re not just doing assignments for a grade, but you’re producing a product that hopefully, people will read.
 A degree means you did the work, but a portfolio shows potential employers what you can do.

-If you still struggle with generating ideas, here are many that will help you get started and will hopefully lead you to coming up with your own:
+If you still struggle with generating ideas, here are many that will help you get started and will hopefully help you up with your own: